Workers' compensation insurance

 Workers' compensation insurance covers the cost of work-related injuries.
 It's required for all Pennsylvania businesses that have employees, including part-time workers.

 Workers' compensation insurance covers the cost of work-related injuries.
-It's required for all South Carolina businesses that have four or more employees.
+It's required for all Missouri businesses that have five or more employees.